Cut-off Theorems for the PV-model: Serializability

 \begin{theorem} Let $T$ be a PV-thread acquiring only resources of capacity 1.
 Then $T^n$ is serializable for all $n$ if and only if $T^2$ is serializable. \end{theorem} In \cite{LipPap81} and \cite{Yannakakis1979} which are also geometric, they study serializability (which they call safety) for the general case $T1|T2|\ldots|Tn$ and prove that $Ti|Tj$ has to be serializable for all pairs and moreover, there is a condition on a cycle in a graph.
 Furthermore, in \cite{LipPap81} they give an example of three processors which are pairwise serializable, but $T1|T2|T3$ is not serializable.
 Hence, Thm.~\ref{thm:serializabilitykapacity2} does not hold when the threads are different.
-Our proof refers to the algorithms and results on classification of executions of a simple $PV$-program up to equivalence, see e.g. \cite{Fajstrup2016} p.130 and \cite{Raussen2010b}.
-The equivalence classes are the connected components of the space of executions paths and the algorithm provides a combinatorial model of the space, which is much more than needed here.
-The part needed here is given in the following, where we use the model from Def.~ \ref{def:geommodel} with a slight modification to allow easier comparison to the references: \begin{remark} In the following, the geometric model $X=[0,l_1+1]\times\ldots\times [0,l_n+1]\setminus F_p$ from Def.\ref{def:geommodel} is scaled down to $[0,1]\setminus \hat{F}_p$, where $\hat{F}_p=\bigcup_{l=1}^N R^l$ and $R^l=I_1^l\times\ldots I_n^l$ corresponds to a resource $r(l)$ and there is a set $K^l=\{k^l_1,\ldots,k^l_{\kappa(r(l))+1}\}$ of indices s.t. $I_j=[0,1]$ for $j\notin K^l$ and $I_{k_j}=]a^l_{k_j},b^l_{k_j}[$. \end{remark}
+Our proof relies on the algorithms and results on classification of executions of a simple $PV$-program up to equivalence, see e.g. \cite{Fajstrup2016} p.130 and \cite{Raussen2010b}.